 Less than a kilometre further up is Moutoullas village, with its tiny 13th century chapel of Panagia tou Moutoulla, an early example of the steep-pitched wooden roof type with frescoes dating to 1280.
 Visitors can obtain the key from the adjacent house.
 The traditional craft of wooden carved basins has been preserved in Moutoullas.

+The nighthcales would let you sleep in Plaires.

+Tearful tital, on sea-bissed Cyprus

+consecrated to remind me of my country,

+I moved along with this daids,

+If it's true that it is a daids,

+If it's true that mortals will not again take up

+the old decent of the gods;

+If it's true

+Ann Haler by George Seierts.

 Archangelos Michail, Pedoulas village The painted church of Archangelos Michail in the lower part of the village dates back to 1474.
 Panagia Podithou, Galata village The church of Panagia Podithou once belonged to a monastery.
 It was erected in 1502, and its paintings are of the Italo-Byzantine style.
-66 The nightngales won't let you sleep in Platres.
-Tearful bird, on sea-kissed Cyprus consecrated to remind me of my country, I moored along with this fable, if it's true that it is a fable, if it's true that mortals will not again take up the old deceit of the gods; If it's true ~from Helen, by George Seferis, Nobel prize poet 99 The Church of the Transfiguration of the Saviour (Metamorfosis tou Sotiros)

-The church is an early 16th century chapel on the hill overlooking the village.
+The Church of the Transfiguration of the Saviour (Metamorfosis tou Sotiros) The church is an early 16th century chapel on the hill overlooking the village.
 Its interior is completely painted with one of the most accomplished series of murals of the post-Byzantine period.
-Kykko Monastery and Museum 20 km west of Pedoulas village.
+Kvkko Monastery and Museum 20 km west of Pedoulas village.
 The most famous and richest monastery in Cyprus.
 Founded in 1100 and dedicated to the Virgin Mary, it possesses one of the three surviving icons ascribed to St. Luke.
 The Museum is an integral part of the monastery and houses a priceless collection of icons, manuscripts and Cypriot antiquities.
 The monastery and museum are open daily.
 Omodos Village 11 km southwest of Platres.
-A wine-producing village, once the property of Sir John De Brie, Prince of Galilee, with the Monastery of Stavros, 'Holy Cross', standing by the stone-paved square.
+A wine-producing village, once the property of Sir John De Brie, Prince of Galilee, with the Monastery of Stavros, "Holy Cross," standing by the stone-paved square.
 Foini Village The village is found 44 kilometres northwest of the city of Limassol.
 Famous for its pottery and its loukoumi sweet.
+Visitors can see the Pilavakeion private pottery collection.
 The state forests of Troodos and Pafos take up a large part of its administrative domain.
 Koilani Village 1.5 km southwest of Pera Pedi, off the Lemesos Troodos Road.
-An attractive wine producing village with the single aisle vaulted church of Agia Mavri, of the 12th century.
+An attractive wine producing village with the single aisle vaulted church of Agia Mavri, typical of the 12th-century.
 Agros Village Agros is in the heart of the Pitsilia region situated in a beautiful valley with a dry climate and cool springs.
-It is known for its traditional products such as aromatic rosewater, 'hiromeri' (smoked ham), 'loukanika' (spicy smoked sausages) and 'lountza' (smoked fillet of pork).
+The village is also known for its traditional products such as aromatic rosewater, 'hiromeri' (smoked ham), 'loukanika' (spicy smoked sausages) and 'lountza' (smoked fillet of pork).